Korean American Day

 On January 13, 1903, a group of 102 immigrants, mostly young men, arrived in Honolulu, Hawaii on the RMS Gaelic.
 They were the first Korean immigrants to arrive in the United States, and sought a better life, hoping to find work in the sugarcane plantations.

-The holiday was first celebrated in 2002 and is recognized by the United States government, but is not a federal holiday.
+Korean American Day was first celebrated in 2003 for the 100th anniversary of this arrival event in Hawaii.
+The day is recognized by the United States government, typically through an annual presidential proclamation, but is not considered a federal holiday.

 Korean American Day Timeline